 That set the stage for the Day from Hell.
 It wasn’t the scenery, which actually was pretty scenic.
 Mostly the drudgery.
 And the rain.
 And the fog.
 Although at one point Doug asked the captain of the upbound Cynthia II if it was still foggy further south.
 His response—“There ain’t no fog, just a little mist”—dripped with derision and condescension.

 The thing about current is that it also stinks going the other way.
 We hit the turn to head upstream on the Ohio and it was like someone threw out a drag chute.
-We immediately went ftom 12 knots to 5 knots as we fought like spawning salmon.
+We immediately went from twelve knots to five knots as we fought like spawning salmon.

 Two hours later we reached the Olmstead Lock, which supposedly was a pass through.
 Not for us.
 We had to wait for the tow Whitewing to transit.
 Then the rain hit.
 Then the fog set in again.
 (The lockmaster agreed that he couldn’t see anything at all, so suck it Cynthia II.)
 We were supposed to follow the Gerald Majors (which had been causing us trouble since we left the Mississippi), but could barely see her.